Sainsbury warns on UK consumer spending after 'best Christmas ever'

 Though there are signs of an improving economy Britain's major food retailers are finding the going tough as consumers' disposable incomes remain under pressure from wage rises not keeping up with inflation.

-Analysts reckon all of the UK's "big four" grocers - Tesco, Wal-Mart's Asda, Sainsbury's and Morrisons - lost market share and saw like-for-like sales volumes decline in the run-up to Christmas, reflecting a subdued overall market and increased promotional activity.
+Analysts reckon all of the UK's "big four" grocers - Tesco (TSCO.L), Wal-Mart's (WMT.N) Asda, Sainsbury's and Morrisons (MRW.L) - lost market share and saw like-for-like sales volumes decline in the run-up to Christmas, reflecting a subdued overall market and increased promotional activity.

 "It's the consumer back-drop that really makes it tough.
 If people haven't got the money to spend, no matter how hard we try competitively as an industry, it won't get spent," King told reporters.